Hoshiar Singh Dahiya: Param Vir Chakra Citation

-Later Major Hoshiar Singh
+Later Career

 Singh was promoted to substantive major on 30 June 1976, subsequently serving for two years as an instructor at the Officers Training School, Madras (now Chennai).
 In 1981 he was posted as an Instructor at the Indian Military Academy, Dehra Dun, and was promoted to lieutenant-colonel on 8 April 1983, he eventually rose to command of his battalion.
 Having reached retirement age for his rank, Singh retired from the army on 31 May 1988 with the honorary rank of colonel.

+Retirement and Death

-He settled in Jaipur, but frequently visited his village of Sisana and successfully encouraged many residents to join the armed forces.
-He succumbed to a cardiac arrest on 6 December 1998, aged 61, and was cremated with full military honors at Jaipur.
+Dahiya settled in Jaipur after retirement, but frequently visited his village of Sisana and successfully encouraged many residents to join the armed forces.
+He died from a cardiac arrest on 6 December 1998, aged 62, and was cremated with full military honors at Jaipur.
 He was survived by three sons, two of whom followed their father into the army as commissioned officers in the Grenadiers, with one joining the 3rd Grenadiers.